 The required HLB values for oil phases (section 4) are experimentally determined averages — not physical constants.
 Different sources report different values.
 The true required HLB for your specific oil depends on the oil’s fatty acid profile, degree of unsaturation, and the presence of minor components like free fatty acids and mono-diglycerides.

 - The HLB system is the fastest way to get to a working formulation.
-It reduces the search space from “try every emulsifier” to “try 3 ratios around the calculated value.”
+It reduces the search space from “try every emulsifier” to “try 3 ratios around the calculated value.
+For a worked example — pure milk at HLB 9.0 with GMS, Span 60, and Tween 80 — see our milk emulsifier formulation walkthrough.”

-- The Span/Tween family covers HLB 2.1 to 16.7 — a single supplier portfolio that services everything from high-fat W/O margarine to clear O/W beverage emulsions.
+- The Span/Polysorbate family covers HLB 2.1 to 16.7 — a single supplier portfolio that services everything from high-fat W/O margarine to clear O/W beverage emulsions.

 - HLB values are additive by weight.
 The effective HLB of a blend is the weighted average.
-This means one Span and one Tween can produce any HLB between their individual values.
+This means one Span and one Polysorbate can produce any HLB between their individual values.

 - HLB gets you close.
 Testing gets you there.
 Always run 3 ratio variants around the calculated value.